Top Gear: Polar Special: Vehicles

-While the Hilux used by Jeremy Clarkson and James May became an exhibit because of its achievement, the one used by the film crew was put into storage, until it was later re-used by James May in 2010 in his attempt to get close to the still-erupting Eyjafjallajökull volcano.The Hilux used by Clarkson and May is currently on display at the Toyota Great Britain Academy, situated at the Toyota Manufacturing Facility in Burnaston, Derbyshire.
+The Hilux used by Clarkson and May became an exhibit because of its achievement, and is currently on display at the Toyota Great Britain Academy, situated at the Toyota Manufacturing Facility in Burnaston, Derbyshire.
+The one used by the film crew was put into storage, until it was later modified and re-used by May in 2010 during Series 15, Episode 1, in his attempt to get close to the still-erupting Eyjafjallajökull volcano.

-As revealed in a DriveTribe video presented by Mike Fernie, the first vehicle to the North Pole was not the presenter's car, but the backup support vehicle they drove due to severe damage sustained to the main vehicle.
-Continuity errors include the support vehicle not having window tints, nor extra interior lighting to help with the cameras.
+In a DriveTribe video presented by Mike Fernie in May 2024, it was revealed that the first vehicle to reach the North Pole was not the presenter's car, but the one used by the film crew, which the presenters switched to due to severe damage sustained to the main vehicle.
+Continuity errors showing this change include the film crew vehicle not having window tints, nor extra interior lighting to help with the cameras; both vehicles still made it to the pole.

 Soundtrack

 The episode was largely scored with compositions by Clint Mansell and performed by the Kronos Quartet, particularly the pieces "Lux Aeterna" and "Death is the Road to Awe", from the soundtracks of Requiem for a Dream and The Fountain, respectively.
 The episode also contained a segment from the soundtrack of John Carpenter's The Thing, and also features the songs "The Killing Moon" and "Never Stop" by English alternative rock band Echo and The Bunnymen.